basesdepatos/notes/unit1/dmbs-concepts.md

 - Database Migration: Moving data between different databases or versions.
 - Cloud Migration: Transferring databases to cloud-based systems.
 - Schema Migration: Altering database schema while preserving data integrity.

+8. Connectivity:
+Refers to the ability of a database to establish and maintain a connection between a client application and the database server, enabling the exchange of data and commands.
+It is also essential for applications to access and interact with a database, whether it's for retrieving, updating, or managing data.
+Good connectivity ensures that database interactions are efficient and reliable.

+9. Replication:
+Is the process of copying and maintaining database objects, such as tables or entire databases, across multiple locations or servers to ensure consistency and availability.
+There are two types:
+- Master-Slave Replication
+- Multi-Master Replication

+10. Distribution:
+The way data is spread across multiple servers or locations.
+This can involve distributing data horizontally, (by partitioning rows across different databases or servers) or vertically (by splitting different columns across.